duckkyzTeacher/FHS-CSP-MovieTicketProgram/README.md

   - If the time is before 5 p.m., there is a $2 discount on the ticket.
 - Output the final ticket price.
 - Ensure that the program properly handles invalid inputs (e.g., negative ages, times that aren't in the 24-hour format).

+## Extensions:
+- Think of more creative questions that could yield discounts
+  - Holidays, Birthdays, etc.
+- Ask people to pick seat locations
+- Ask for more information about the user and print out pretty tickets

 ## Example Output:
 >Enter your age: 15